- Government grants are free federal, state and locally funded programs offered to help launch or grow small businesses.

 Government grants are a desirable source of funding for many small businesses.
 Well-known sources for government grants include agencies like Grants.gov, Challenge.gov, the U.S. Small Business Administration (SBA), and the U.S. Economic Development Administration (EDA), but small businesses should look to every tier of the government (federal, state and local) to find the best grant for their business.

-If this a funding option you are considering, check out these government grants for small businesses.
+If this is a funding option you are considering, check out these government grants for small businesses.

 Small Business Innovation Research and Small Business Technology Transfer programs (SBIR, STTR)